dpla-attic/automation/README.md

 * **There are bound to be _unknown_ issues, since this project is in a state of rapid change.
 Note that we have not tagged a release version yet. :-)**
-* The unicorn (Rails web application server) init scripts don't do restarts properly.
-They start a new master process and don't kill the old one.
 * If you get errors about the vboxfs file system not being available, ssh into the virtual machine with `vagrant ssh <host>` and run these commands:
 ```